PINTO0309/PINTO_model_zoo/488_DEIMv2-Wholebody49/README.md

 - Visualize the bounding box of a bone (This might be due to a pipeline bug, but the regularization for head estimation doesn't seem to be working properly.
 This happens occasionally.)

-  Below are some aspects of object detection architectures that you may have overlooked or deliberately avoided considering.
+  Below are some aspects of the potential of object detection architectures that may have been overlooked or intentionally avoided.

   1. Joint position estimation in invisible areas
   2. Segmentation mask for a segmented area (right hip)